bcarr092/pyCovertAudio/README.md

 cmake -DPLATFORM=<platform> -DTARGET=<target> -DARCHITECTURE=<arch> -DCMAKE_INSTALL_PREFIX=../bin -G "<generator>" -DCMAKE_BUILD_TYPE=Release ../src
 ```

 Since, at this point, we are building for a specific target the values for `<platform>`, `<target>`, and `<arch>` are not all that important.
-They become more important when cross-compiling this library, however (see below).
+They become more important when cross-compiling this application, however (see below).

-The value for <generator> should be set to the build system that will be used to actually build the pyCovertAudio application.
+The value for `<generator> should be set to the build system that will be used to actually build the pyCovertAudio application.
 For a complete list of the generators that are supported on your platform run the command:

 ```
 cmake --help